-As you begin your academic year in the Master of Science in Nursing (MSN) Program with Educational or Organizational Emphasis, the faculty and I would like to extend you a warm welcome!
-We congratulate you on your decision to pursue a Master of Science in Nursing degree with an emphasis as an MSN educator or leader in attainment of your personal and professional goals.
+As you begin your academic year in the Master of Science in Nursing (MSN) Program with Educational, Organizational, or Forensic Nurse Leadership Emphasis, the faculty and I would like to extend you a warm welcome!
+We congratulate you on your decision to pursue a Master of Science in Nursing degree with an emphasis as an MSN educator, leader, or forensic nurse in attainment of your personal and professional goals.
 PSU proudly offers the BSN (pre-licensure and RN or ADN to BSN); MSN Education; and DNP for Nurse Practitioners (BSN-DNP and MSN-DNP).
-By adding the Education and Leadership Emphasis in the MSN program, the Irene Ransom Bradley School of Nursing is striving to meet its goal of preparing MSN graduates for local and regional healthcare needs.
+By adding the Education, Leadership, and Forensic Nurse Leader Emphasis in the MSN program, the Irene Ransom Bradley School of Nursing is striving to meet its goal of preparing MSN graduates for local, regional, and state healthcare needs.